renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-embedding-models.md

 ## Astra DB vectorize

 :::important
-This component is deprecated as of Langflow version 1.1.2.
+This component is deprecated as of Aiexec version 1.1.2.
 Instead, use the [Astra DB vector store component](/components-vector-stores#astra-db-vector-store).
 :::